- See a full list of publications

 - Explore connections, collaborators, related work and more

 Laura has contributed to technology appraisals for NICE in her role as a member of one of the independent academic groups undertaking assessments and evidence reviews.
-She recently joined as a member of a Technology Appraisal Committee.
-She is also a member of the HS&DR Researcher Prioritisation Committee.
+She has also served as a member of a Technology Appraisal Committee.
+She is a current member of the HS&DR funding committee.